This Great Struggle: African-American Churches in Rock Springs

 In January 1935, the Baker’s Chapel, which had been without a pastor for several years, welcomed the Rev. H.H.
 Hooks, previously of Casper and Cheyenne, as the new pastor.
 The church continued to operate until about 1954, the last time it is listed in the city directories, and the land was sold a few years later.

 African-American populations in Sweetwater County dwindled mid-century as people began to leave for larger metro areas.
 Most coal-mining jobs disappeared after the Union Pacific in the early 1950s began fueling its locomotives with diesel.
 Many of the smaller coal towns began to shut down.

-This may be the reason the Baker’s Chapel A.M.E. closed its doors.
+This may be the reason the Second Baptist-Baker’s Chapel A.M.E. closed its doors.
 In the 1970s, when the boom-and-bust towns of southwest Wyoming boomed again, several other congregations emerged.
 In 1981, the People’s Missionary Baptist Church formed because “the black community here was in need of a church,” according to the pastor who traveled from Casper to help set it up.
 Today, The New Hope Baptist Church and several other denominations serve the African-American community in Sweetwater County.